jpolete/springboard/README.md

 - [jQuery](https://github.com/jquery/jquery)

 # Getting Started

 To begin a new project, open a terminal, `cd` into the project directory, and run the following commands

-1. `npm install` (installs grunt and third-party libraries)
+1. `npm install` - installs grunt and third-party libraries.
-2. `grunt` (copies 3rd party libraries to their production location)
+2. `grunt` - copies 3rd party libraries to their production location.

-# Generate a Style Guide

-Styleguide generation is on hiatus until I find a method I'm happy with.
-One that strikes that balance between automation and customization.
+3. `./styleguide.sh` - generates a style guide from sass comments in the `/styleguide/` folder.
+Re-run this command any time to update the style guide from your CSS/SASS.

 # Kit Files